steadybit/docs-public/use-steadybit/experiments/emergencyStop.md

 ## Emergency Stop

 In case a running experiment causes unforeseen severe failures every authenticated user can stop any running experiment by clicking the emergency stop button.
-You can find it in the activity bar at the top right.
+You can find it in the 'Current Activities' at the left.

 ![Emergency Stop](emergency-stop.png)